aiven/terraform-provider-aiven/docs/resources/organization_user_group.md

 ### Required

-- `organization_id` (String) The unique organization ID.
+- `organization_id` (String) The ID of the organization.
 This property cannot be changed, doing so forces recreation of the resource.

 ### Optional

-- `description` (String) The organization user group description.
+- `description` (String) The description of the user group.
 This property cannot be changed, doing so forces recreation of the resource.
-- `name` (String) The organization user group name.
+- `name` (String) The name of the user group.
 This property cannot be changed, doing so forces recreation of the resource.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only

-- `create_time` (String) Time of creation
+- `create_time` (String) Time of creation.
-- `group_id` (String) The unique organization user group ID
+- `group_id` (String) The ID of the user group.
 - `id` (String) The ID of this resource.
-- `update_time` (String) Time of last update
+- `update_time` (String) Time of last update.

 <a id="nestedblock--timeouts"></a>
 ### Nested Schema for `timeouts`